kdar/imorph-runner/README.md

 You must download and install [MEGAcmd](https://mega.io/cmd).
 Either ensure mega-get.bat is in your PATH, or configure mega_get to be the full path in config.toml.

+## Installation

+Download the imorph-runner-\*.zip file from https://github.com/kdar/imorph-runner/releases/latest and unzip it somewhere.

 ## Usage

-Just run the program by double clicking it or running imorph-runner.exe in the terminal.
+Run the program by double clicking it or running imorph-runner.exe in the terminal.

 ## Configuration